17 Prettiest Tuscany Villages & Hill Towns in Tuscany + Tips How to Visit in 2022

 Building on the tower began in the 12th century, but it was already leaning by the time the second story was started.
 The Tower was used as a bell tower for the Cattedrale di Pisa, and the cemetery and a baptistry are also nearby.

-Just a 10-minute walk from the Leaning Tower of Pisa, Rinascimento Bed & Breakfast is a beautiful hotel in the city that offers free breakfast and beautiful rooms.
+• Rinascimento Bed & Breakfast (⭐️ 9.6) is rated as exceptional and it is just a 10-minute walk from the Leaning Tower of Pisa.
+It is very well-located hotel in the city that offers free breakfast and beautiful rooms.

 3. Sienna